vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 Origin: Ven.
 Udāyin is killing crows by shooting them with arrows, cutting their heads off and putting them in a row on a stake.
 The Buddha scolds him, "How can you, foolish man, intentionally deprive a living thing of life? ..." ([Vibh.
 Pc 61](https://suttacentral.net/pli-tv-bu-vb-pc61/en/horner))

+Motive is irrelevant.
 Mercy killing by the owner, or euthanasia practices by vets fulfil effort.
 Having a pet means responsibility.

 An alternative possibility for example to crush morphine pills, dissolve in water and feed it to the animal when it is in pain.

 The local Animal Rights group may force the owner to allow the animal to be taken away and euthanised.

 Acting in doubt, going ahead anyway is dukkaṭa.
 Such as when the bhikkhu thinks that cleaning an item may or may not kill living beings.
 Trying carefully not to kill insects while cleaning is not an offense.

+Hitting an animal with the intention to kill it is a dukkaṭa offense.
+There is no offense if the intention was not to kill it, e.g. self-defense or warding off the animal.

 **Perception** is a factor.
 Stepping on a twig with the intention to crush a snake is dukkaṭa.